-M.A. in Statistics Hybrid Online/On-campus Program – Not relevant for Fall 2020 Incoming Students
+M.A. in Statistics Hybrid Online/On-campus Program

 The Department of Statistics offers its M.A. program in a partially online format, offering students greater flexibility in completing the M.A.
 Degree.
 The first semester (only) of the hybrid program is offered online.
 The remaining courses are completed on campus, during which time the hybrid students are completely integrated into the resident program.

 - The degree requirements and the actual diploma/M.A.
 Degree rewarded are identical for both the hybrid online/on-campus program and the regular on-campus program.

 The full-time Hybrid Program must be completed within three semesters:

 - Are required to take a minimum of two courses per semester and